vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/gemfire/components-features.md

 ![Components](images/image1.png)

 This diagram illustrates the architecture of a Tanzu GemFire distributed system, showing the interaction between cache clients, servers, and locators.
-Cache clients maintain a local cache and connect to a farm of GemFire servers, which store and manage distributed cache data.
+Cache clients maintain a local cache and connect to a farm of Tanzu GemFire servers, which store and manage distributed cache data.
 The locator plays a crucial role in discovery and load balancing by tracking active servers and directing clients to the least-loaded server.
 Clients request server information from the locator, which responds with optimal server details.
 Once connected, clients send and receive cache data while also receiving server events.
 Servers share address and load information with the locator to ensure efficient client routing and system scalability.

 >**Note**
->In GemFire, a member refers to any process locator, server, or client that participates in the distributed system.
+>In Tanzu GemFire, a member refers to any process locator, server, or client that participates in the distributed system.
 Members collaborate to manage data, distribute load, and maintain cluster state through coordinated communication.

 ## Core Components